FM I: Functional Mobilization™ I

 Note: FM I requires students to complete online videos before attending the classroom instruction.
 Approved CEUs for this course may vary depending on individual states' treatment of Online vs. Classroom Instruction.
 Before registering for a course you should verify approved CEUs with your state licensing board or association.
 State rules are subject to change.
 IPA courses are approved for the state in which the course is held.

 No break food will be provided during FM I courses.
-You are welcome to bring your own snacks if desired.
+We suggest you bring a water bottle and feel free to bring your own snacks

 Audience: PT, PTA.
 OTs may attend with another OT or PT as lab partner.